 As members of the John A. Logan College community, students have certain rights based on their inherent worth and dignity as individuals.
-Students can expect to be treated with fairness and respect, and can insist on a safe and civil environment in which to reach toward career and personal goals.
+Students can expect to be treated with fairness and respect and can insist on a safe and civil environment in which to reach career and personal goals.
 These rights also include academic freedom, or the freedom to examine issues and express opinions.
 Moreover, students are guaranteed their constitutional rights of freedom of speech and assembly.
+A designated protest area is located on the College campus in the grassy area north of parking lot D.